AI For No Hot Water Calls

 Hot water has real household value

-ENERGY STAR notes water heaters use about 12% of a home's energy, and EPA WaterSense frames hot water delivery as part of comfort, time, water, and energy use.
+ENERGY STAR notes water heaters use about 12% of a home's energy, and EPA WaterSense frames hot-water delivery as part of comfort, time, water, energy use, and customer satisfaction.

 Repair and replacement value can change fast

-A failed element, older tank, tankless fault, repeated outage, or replacement request should not land in a blank callback queue.
+A failed element, older tank, tankless fault, repeated outage, warranty question, tenant complaint, or replacement request should not land in a callback with no context.
 Staff need the context before they respond.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.